scott-howard-james/encyclopedia/README.rst

 Another example of an Encyclopedia is simply a python dictionary which has been Encyclopedia-ified.
 This new dictionary will behave much like its derived *dict* but will also support arithmetic set operations and composition.
-As an example, if:
+As an example of the composition feature, if:

 ::